Experience teaches you nothing. Evaluated experience teaches you everything.

 - What does your ideal workday look like?

-Once you have answered those questions, you can take it further and use the resources below:
+Once you have answered these questions, you can take it further and grab:

-- Goal Setting Action Plan (free goal setting workbook I created)
+- Goal Setting Action Plan (my free goal setting download)

 A Final Note!

 These questions will set you up for intentionally planning your life.
 They’ll get you thinking on a deeper level that will help you make choices in line with what you really want to create for your future.